 Although the vegetation is scarce due to the altitude (3,432 meters), it is worth visiting this park, as the volcano hides some nice surprises.
+During the hike, you are likely to see wildlife.
 One of them is the bright green lagoon that occupies one of the four craters.
 The other is the breathtaking view from the top of the volcano.
 If you are lucky and the weather is clear, it is possible to see the Pacific and Atlantic Oceans on either side.
 But for this, you have to get up early, because very soon the clouds arrive and hide the view.

 The national park is located about 32 kilometers northeast of Cartago, the former capital of the country, partially destroyed by the eruption of the Irazú volcano.
 From San José, it is a one and a half hour drive through picturesque landscapes.

 The Turrialba volcano does not enjoy great popularity among tourists visiting Costa Rica.
 In part, because it is in competition with its big brother Irazu, with which it shares the base.
 On the other hand, for its intense volcanic activity, which has led to prohibit access to it on several occasions.
 The volcano recorded one of its largest eruptions in September 2016, spewing clouds of gas and ash that reached 3,000 meters high.